 It was the longest fight of Nunes’ career, the five rounds of a stand-up total war.
 The Lioness won via split decision.
 The first serious clinch was seen in the fifth round.
 Shevchenko took her down via neck throw, but Amanda Nunes escaped, pressed her against the cage, and took her down, maintaining the dominant position until the final bell.

 Amanda Nunes is scheduled to face Raquel Pennington at UFC 224, which will be held in Brazil.
 The Lioness will have the chance to defend the title for the fourth time in front of her home fans.

 There were also rumors of Amanda Nunes vs Cris Cyborg fight at UFC 226, but Cris Cyborg is scheduled to face Yana Kunitskaya at UFC 222.
 However, Cris Cyborg claims she is still interested in a super fight with Amanda Nunes.
 She hopes both of them would win their fights and their super fight would happen at UFC 226.

-Amanda Nunes is openly gay, and she is in a relationship with Nina Ansaroff, a UFC fighter.
+Amanda Nunes is openly gay, and now engaged to Nina Ansaroff, a UFC fighter.

 Amanda Nunes – Social Media Profiles

 - Twitter – https://twitter.com/amanda_leoa?lang=en